JSAbrahams/mamba/docs/spec/grammar.md

     while            ::= "while" one-or-more-expr "do" newline-block
     foreach          ::= "for" one-or-more-expr "in" expression "do" newline-block

-    newline          ::= newline-char [ comment ]
+    newline          ::= newline-char
     newline-char     ::= \n | \r\n
     comment          ::= "#" { character } newline
 ```

+## Notes

 An `expression` is used in a situation where an expression is required.
+This allows the parser to short-circuit if something is definitely not an expression where it should be.
-However we cannot always know in advance whether this is the case, e.g. when it is a function call.
+However, we cannot always know in advance whether something is an expression, e.g. when it is a function call.
-In This should be verified by the type checker.
+Those cases should be verified by the type checker.
 An `expr-or-stmt` may be used when it does not matter whether something is an expression or statement, such as the body of a loop.

-We do not systematically desugar multiple
-delimited by commas, or a single expression, to tuples, as is the case in Python.
+We do not systematically desugar multiple delimited by commas, or a single expression, to tuples, as is the case in Python.
 This prevents ambiguity in the grammar as specified above, and also prevents confusing situations such as `(0)` and `0` being equal.
 Instead, we only do this in specific contexts, such as in the conditional of control flows.